pilegard/cogfoundations/docs/05-ltm.md

 #### The Testing Effect {-}
 The testing effect is the finding that encoding into long-term memory is often increased when some of the learning period is devoted to retrieving the to-be-remembered information.
 The first documented empirical studies on the testing effect were published by @Abbott1909.
 Later, @Carrier1992 showed that testing does not just provide an additional practice opportunity, but produces better results than other forms of studying.
 In their experiment, learners who tested their knowledge during practice later remembered more information than learners who spent the same amount of time studying the complete information.
 Additionally, a study done by @Roediger2006 showed that students in a repeated-testing condition recalled much more after a week than did students in a repeated-study condition (61% vs. 40%), even though students in the former condition read the passage only 3.4 times and those in the latter condition read it 14.2 times.

+#### The Spacing Effect {-}
+The spacing effect (SE), the benefit of temporally spaced practice relative to massed practice, is one of the most robust phenomena that improves declarative memory (Polyn, Norma, and Kahana, 2009; Lohnas & Kahana, 2014; Mozer et al., 2009; Cepede et al., 2008; Benjamin & Tullis, 2011).
+Note that this is the spaced repetition of the same information and not different information.

+There are several key mechanisms that are currently believed to underlie the spacing effect: contextual drift, study phase retrieval, and different time scales of learning.
+In the next chapter, we'll more about the importance of context in memory.
+Contextual drift refers to the diversity of contexts at each study time point.
+The more diverse the contexts over encounters, the stronger the resulting memory.
+An analogy for this concept **XX.** Study-phase retrieval is the reactivation of a prior memory, including its original context, upon restudy.
+Thus, when one encounters some information again, this will reactivate a prior memory, making that memory stronger. **XX** even for the same information, there are multiple learning rates that underlie it.
+For example, there could be a slow learning rate to represent some types of information and a fast learning rate to represent other types of information.

 ### Retrieval {-}
 Information stored in the memory is retrieved by way of association with other memories.
 Some memories can not be recalled by simply thinking about them.
 Rather, one must think about something associated with it.
 For example, if someone tries and fails to recollect the memories he had about a vacation he went on, and someone mentions the fact that he hired a classic car during this vacation, this may make him remember all sorts of things from that trip, such as what he ate there, where he went and what books he read.